 New Philadelphia, OH 44663

-Contest Open To: Grades 9 through 12 grade and adults
+Contest Open To: Grades 5 through 8, and high school

-Winners announced at the events on Monday, November 6, 2023, at Kent State Tuscarawas.
+Winners announced at the event on November 4 at Kent State Tuscarawas.

-Read the monthly book selection then come in and rate the novel 1 to 5 stars.
+Read the monthly book selection then come in and rate the novel from 1 to 5 stars.

 Strasburg Book Discussion